Pros and Cons of Installing the OpenTelemetry Collector

 Finally, by establishing a collector process, now you’re preparing yourself for future expansion.
 When you need more security steps, processing of observability data, or reporting of data to more than one location, you’ll be ready.

 Want to learn more about observability and OpenTelemetry?
-Visit our observability page and sign up for our email list to request early access to TelemetryHub by Scout APM, an observability platform built by developers, for developers.
+Visit our observability page and get access to TelemetryHub by Scout APM, an observability platform built by developers, for developers.